 Playbook

-Vietnam group guide briefing for travel agents
+Vietnam group guide briefing for travel partners

 Guide quality is not only personality.
 It is briefing, pacing, market fit, and alignment with what the agent sold.